AlisonQuinter17/holbertonschool-csharp/0x09-csharp-linear_algebra/README.md

 **v = 11.79** ✔️

 **3. Magnitude #2**
-Create a method that calculates and returns the length of a given vector.
+Method that calculates and returns the length of a given vector.

-Class: **VectorMath**
-Prototype: **public static double Magnitude(double[] vector)**
-The vector can be 2D or 3D
+- The vector can be 2D or 3D
-If the vector is not a 2D or 3D vector, return -1
+- If the vector is not a 2D or 3D vector, return -1
-The return value should be rounded to the nearest hundredth
+- The return value should be rounded to the nearest hundredth

 **Solution**
 File: **3-magnitude** ✔️